 Be specific about where you want to be weight-wise.
 This way you have in mind what you are working towards rather than just vaguely deciding to lose weight.
 But make sure that your goal considers that you are likely to gain muscle while burning fat.
 Bear in mind that muscle is much more dense than fat so that your ideal weight may in fact be higher than you might think.
 And don’t forget your “size” either.
 Weight isn’t everything, so decide on a size goal as well.
 Again, it may be a little bigger than you think because you will gain muscle in this process.
 So, although you may be dreaming of being a size 4, a size 6 with a little extra muscle may actually be healthier, fitter AND sexier.

-Here are a few rules to follow to get the most out of running to burn fat:
+Here are a few rules to follow to get the most out out of your run to burn fat: